khetansarvesh/GNN/README.md

 - <ins> Numerical Graphs </ins> :
   Graphs made using numerical values.
 Below we will see techniques used for *Undirected Numerical Graphs* but all these techniques are also applicable for *Directed Numerical Graphs*

-    a.
+  > [!important]a.
 Representation learning on Numerical Graphs with only node features and no edge features

     a.1.
 [Non Learning Based Methods](https://khetansarvesh.medium.com/introduction-to-graph-neural-networks-gnn-a145a81a81dc)